awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-command.md

-# Using the register Command<a name="registered-instances-register-registering-command"></a>
+# Using the `register` Command<a name="registered-instances-register-registering-command"></a>

 **Note**
 This feature is supported only for Linux stacks\.

+To register an instance, be sure you are running at least version 1\.16\.180 of the AWS CLI\.
 The following shows the general syntax for the `register` command\.

 ```
 aws opsworks register \